anishsingh20/Human-Resource-Analytics-and-Employee-Churn-Prediction/README.md

 # Human-Resource-Analytics
 A Data science project with the main aim of doing some Descriptive and Exploratory Data Analysis and then applying predictive modelling for predicting why experienced employees leaving prematurely?.
 Used deep multi-layer preceptron model to predict which employee will leave the company.

+I have used Keras and Tensorflow to generate a Deep Multi-layered Perceptron classifier.

 ### Link to the report of Exploratory data analysis-
  1) http://rpubs.com/anish20/humanResourceAnalytics